seaweedfs/seaweedfs/README.md

 SeaweedFS is optimized for small files.
 Small files are stored as one continuous block of content, with at most 8 unused bytes between files.
 Small file access is O(1) disk read.

 SeaweedFS Filer uses off-the-shelf stores, such as MySql, Postgres, Redis, Etcd, Cassandra, MemSql, TiDB, CockroachCB, to manage file directories.
-There are proven, scalable, and easier to manage.
+These stores are proven, scalable, and easier to manage.

 | SeaweedFS         | comparable to Ceph | advantage |
 | -------------  | ------------- | ---------------- |